-The price varied a lot according to the dive bundles we were offered.
+The price varied a lot according to the cenotes diving bundles we were offered.
 Some were up to 40% more expensive!
 For example, Garden of Eden + Tajma Ha was the cheapest package at $140 whereas The Pit + Dos Ojos was $165 and Carwash + Angelita $200.
 These prices included lunch, and the equipment was $25 extra.

 We didn’t plan the cenotes we wanted to dive in advance.
-It was hard to make a choice, which is what inspired me this article.
+It was hard to make a choice, which is what inspired me to write this article.
 Did we make the best decisions?
 I don’t know as they’re the only cenotes we dived.

-We eliminated a few dive sites straight away:
+When we chose which cenotes to dive in Tulum, we eliminated a few dive sites straight away: